AlexCastroAlex/CleanArchitecture.Blazor/README.md

  # Database Migrations
 To use dotnet-ef for your migrations please add the following flags to your command (values assume you are executing from repository root)

---project src/Infrastructure (optional if in this folder) --startup-project src/WebUI
+- project src/Infrastructure (optional if in this folder)
+- startup-project src/WebUI
---output-dir Persistence/Migrations
+- output-dir Persistence/Migrations